ceramicstudio/js-composedb/website/docs/api/commands/cli.model.md

 ### `composedb model:list`

-Display a paginated list of models indexed on the connected ceramic node.
+Display a paginated list of models indexed on the connected ceramic node, which needs to be indexing model streams.

 This currently is the main entry path to [Composites Discovery](../../guides/using-composites/discovery.mdx)